microsoft/azure_arc/azure_arc_data_jumpstart/docs/aks_postgresql_hyperscale_arm_template.md

     * Install the required tools – az cli, az cli Powershell module, kube-cli (Chocolaty packages)
     * Download & install the Azure Data Studio & azdata cli
     * Download the Azure Data Studio Azure Data CLI, Azure Arc & PostgreSQL extensions
-    * Download the *DC_Cleanup* and *DC_Deploy* Powershell scripts
+    * Download the *Postgres_Cleanup* and *Postgres_Deploy* Powershell scripts
+    * Create the Postgres Connectivity script
     * Create the logon script
     * Create the Windows schedule task to run the logon script at first login
     * Disable Windows Server Manager from running at login

   * Logon script will:
     * Create the *LogonScript.log* file
     * Retrieve the AKS credentials & create the *kubeconfig* file in user Windows profile
     * Create the *azdata* config file in user Windows profile
     * Install the Azure Data Studio Azure Data CLI, Azure Arc & PostgreSQL extensions
     * Create the Azure Data Studio desktop shortcut
     * Open another Powershell session which will execute the ```kubectl get pods -n <Arc Data Controller namespace> -w``` command
     * Deploy the Arc Data Controller using the user params values
     * Deploy Azure Postgres server group **(with 5 workers)** on the AKS cluster
     * Creating Postgres connectivity details using the SQL Connectivity script
     * Unregister the logon script Windows schedule task so it will not run after first login

 ## Deployment